 Nusrat didn’t stop there; she soon discovered that the Valley also had natural herbs and plants which are known to brew the recipes for beauty products.
 She thought about what she could do with the mystery that no one in the valley knew about except herself.
-She decided to set up a company that will cultivate these natural produce and materialize them into organic edibles and beauty products.
+She decided to set up a company that will cultivate this natural produce and materialize them into organic edibles and beauty products.

 She came up with her brand “Kashmir Essences”.
 A brand that is into the business of supplying fruits, herbs and essential oils to manufacturing companies who process these ingredients.

 Currently, she has an in-house team of scientists who are producing locally for Kashmir essence.
-She also looks forward to modernize her farms, so that they can be recognized on the global flower production map.
+She also looks forward to modernizing her farms, so that they can be recognized on the global flower production map.